neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-1.md

 The message specification describes the message exchanges that take place on a connection following a successful Bolt handshake.

-For details of establishing a connection and performing a handshake, see [Bolt Protocol Handshake Specification](bolt-protocol-handshake-specification.md).
+For details of establishing a connection and performing a handshake, see [**Bolt Protocol Handshake Specification**](bolt-protocol-handshake-specification.md).

 ## Bolt Protocol Server State Specification